-Here’s a demo of the cloudBit in action: Continue reading
+Here’s a video demo of AudioPocket: Continue reading

 Korg today officially introduced AudioPocket – an audio sampler for iOS that’s designed for capturing samples for use with the recently announced Volca Sample.
 Continue reading